luohuazju/sillycat-analyzer-java/README.md

 Short Term Plan

-Just provide a module to parse this function, requirement is clear here.
+Just provide a module to parse the string and fetch the title of URL, requirements are clear here.

 1. Setup up Java MAVEN Spring environment to do this